-Inspired by one of our previous posts about natural wonders in Arizona, we decided to create a road trip that you won’t soon forget.
-Natural wonders can be found all over our state so to make it a little easier, we decided to take a look at some of the iconic spots found in Arizona’s northern half that qualify as a definite must-see and are, for the most part, pretty easy to access.
+Inspired by one of our previous posts about scenic road trips in Arizona, we decided to create a natural wonders road trip in Arizona that you won’t soon forget.
+You can find amazing scenic views all over our beautiful state, so to make it a little easier, we decided to take a look at some of the iconic spots found in Arizona’s northern half that qualify as a definite must-see and are, for the most part, pretty easy to access.
 Here are nine fantastic spots to stop along the way!